santtu-valimaki/cv/index.md

 ## 💻 Projects

-Highlights of accomplished projects where I have been in leading role…
+Highlights of recent accomplished projects where I have been in leading role…

 ### SW Architect, Lead Developer | Digia Oyj | Mindtoit Oy
 Software solution for real-time customer impact analysis related to the ITSM Change Management process.
 Data streaming solution using Apache Kafka for event transmission and analysis.
 Distributed and concurrent micro-services architecture for high performance.
 Data modeling and warehousing of analysis results to Oracle Exadata.
 Design and development of REST API for exposing analysis results for process automations.
 React UI providing  real-time view to details of planned changes and their computed customer impacts.